-- Choose the right streaming service.
-Each service is different.
+Each service caters to a slightly different audience.
+While many households have multiple streaming services, that doesn’t mean they’re all the same.
 Ask for information about their audience demographics and viewership habits to decide if this is the best platform for you.

 Remember that television screens are just one way that people watch video on demand.
 Viewers may see your ad on their desktop computer, tablet or cell phone.
 Create an ad that is visually effective even if it’s served on a five inch screen.

 “If you’re going to spend the money on video make sure your brand is really present as you’re telling your brand story, not just a logo that pops up at the end.”
 Power said.
 “Bring that story to life in the context of how the product is used.”

 Buying On Specific Streaming Services

 Buying direct often guarantees your placement, but that may come at a premium.
 Meanwhile, programmatic advertising allows for a hands-off approach.
 Your ads are served if they fit the space and budget available.
 The risk here is that you could be outbid by other advertisers.

-Buying advertising on Sling – Sling, a subsidiary of Dish Media, was among the first to introduce programmatic advertising to their streaming service.
-To buy programmatic ads on Sling, you’ll go through the Adobe advertising cloud.
-For other advertising options, you’ll use the same interface you would use to advertise on Dish Network, meaning you can communicate directly with Dish Network or go through one of its advertising partners.
+Sling, a subsidiary of Dish Media, was among the first to introduce programmatic advertising to their streaming service.
+For all advertising options on Sling, you’ll use the same interface you would use to advertise on Dish Network, meaning you can communicate directly with Dish Network or go through one of its advertising partners.

-Buying advertising on IMDb TV – To buy advertising on IMDb TV, you’ll go through Amazon DSP, a programmatic advertising marketplace.
-If you have an ad budget of $30,000 or more, you can work with an Amazon Ad Consultant to buy an ad.
+To buy advertising on IMDB TV, you’ll go through Amazon DSP, a programmatic advertising marketplace.
+They offer both self-service and managed-service options.
+You’ll need an ad budget of $35,000 or more, to qualify for managed service.
 Amazon also has a long list of trusted partners that understand the platform and its unique requirements.